Narada bribery case: ED names two Bengal ministers and a Trinamool Congress MLA in chargesheet

 Hakim and Mukherjee are ministers in the West Bengal Cabinet, while Mitra is a sitting MLA.
 Chatterjee, a former Trinamool Congress leader and the mayor of Kolkata, had also joined the BJP ahead of the Assembly elections.
 However, he left the saffron party too after being denied a ticket.

-The alleged bribery case involves videos published by news portal Narada News, in which several Trinamool Congress leaders were allegedly seen accepting cash in return for favours.
-The videos, shot by the website’s Chief Executive Mathew Samuel, were released ahead of the state Assembly elections in 2016.

 The Central Bureau of Investigation is also conducting an inquiry into the matter.
-However its investigation has been in a limbo due to a plea seeking transfer of the case from the special CBI court to the Calcutta High Court.
+However its investigation has been in a limbo due to a plea seeking the transfer of the case from the special CBI court to the Calcutta High Court.
 The transfer plea is currently under consideration in the Calcutta High Court and will next be heard on September 13.

-The plea was filed after the CBI, on May 17, arrested the same four Trinamool Congress leaders who have now been mentioned in the Enforcement Directorate chargesheet.
+The plea was filed after the CBI on May 17 arrested the same four Trinamool Congress leaders who have now been mentioned in the Enforcement Directorate chargesheet.
 They were later granted bail.

 The CBI had told the Calcutta High Court on May 19 that West Bengal Chief Minister Mamata Banerjee and Law Minister Moloy Ghatak led mass protests after the arrest of the four leaders.
 The CBI also claimed that “mobocracy” existed in West Bengal.